-Independent Learning Requirement: The Simmons independent learning requirement is met by taking MGMT 370 Internship.
-For Dix Scholars with significant previous work experience, MGMT 350 Independent Study or MGMT 380 Field Experience may be substituted for MGMT 370 with the permission of the Program Chair.
+Independent Learning Requirement: Students meet the Simmons independent learning requirement by taking MGMT 370 Internship.
+Dix Scholars with significant previous work experience, or students who have had multiple internships may substitute MGMT 350 Independent Study or MGMT 380 Field Experience for MGMT 370 with the permission of the Associate Dean for the SOM UG Program.